Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Custom image resolver

-You can create a custom image resolver implementation and take full control over how folder/file icons and thumbnails are resolved and what document list should display.
+You can create a custom image resolver function to manage the way folder/file icons and thumbnails are resolved (ie, which image is shown for which item).

-**Image resolvers are executed only for columns of the `image` type.**
+**Note:** Image resolvers are executed only for columns of the `image` type.

-Typical image resolver implementation is a function that receives `DataRow` and `DataColumn` as parameters:
+A typical image resolver implementation receives `DataRow` and `DataColumn` objects as parameters:

 ```ts
 myImageResolver(row: DataRow, col: DataColumn): string {